-FOCUS AREA: Urban and rural growth management priorities (GCMRSIF, 2019) STRATEGIES 1.
-De Novo : The location abutting the City of Cape Town-Stellenbosch municipal boundary and in close proximity to the Bloekombos settlement necessitates that the two municipalities collaborate in assessing the optimum and sustainable use of the De Novo land.
+RESPONSIBILITY: FOCUS AREA: URBAN AND RURAL GROWTH MANAGEMENT PRIORITIES (GCMRSIF, 2019) Drakenstein, Stellenbosch Municipalities, City of Cape Town & PGWC, DEADP De Novo: The location abutting the City of Cape Town-Stellenbosch municipal boundary and in close proximity to the Bloekombos settlement necessitates that the two municipalities collaborate in assessing the optimum and sustainable use of the De Novo land.
 Such assessment needs to be informed by amongst others, the clarification of the land's agricultural potential to determine the extent, if any, to which agriculture can contribute to its future utilization (e.g., community food security).
-2. Klapmuts : a collaborative sub-regional growth management spatial framework between the Stellenbosch and Drakenstein Municipalities are required in order to avoid unsustainable twin developments.
+Klapmuts: a collaborative sub-regional growth management spatial framework between the Stellenbosch and Drakenstein Municipalities are required in order to avoid unsustainable twin developments.
 3. Simondium and Groot Drakenstein: A inter-municipal planning forum must be established to ensure that coordination exist between urban upgrade programmes and the management of non-urban land between the two settlements.
-4. Zewenwacht/ Bottelary Hills/ Haasendal area: Cross border urban growth management collaboration is required jointly by CoCT and the Stellenbosch Municipality to ensure maintaining the visual, natural and agricultural integrity of the Bottelary Hills.
+Zewenwacht/ Bottelary Hills/ Haasendal area: Cross border urban growth management collaboration is required jointly by CoCT and the Stellenbosch Municipality to ensure maintaining the visual, natural and agricultural integrity of the Bottelary Hills.
 5. Faure Hills/Firgrove : a collaborative urban edge/municipal boundary assessment jointly undertaken by CoCT and Stellenbosch Municipality is required to "soften" the CoCT urban edge, especially where such edge coincides with the municipal boundary and directly abuts the vineyards.
 This would serve to lessen the threat to the adjacent viticulture areas and address the misperception of developers regarding extending the urban edge within the Faure Hills to benefit its locational advantages.
-6. Helderberg rural Interface : ensuring the integrity of heritage and agricultural working landscapes that comprise the Stellenbosch- Helderberg rural interface requires a joint CoCT-Stellenbosch Municipality collaborative planning forum to achieve synergy between the disparate settlement policies.
-PRIORITY: HIGH INDICATORS 1.
-Has a collaborative sub regional growth management spatial framework been compiled between Stellenbosch and Drakenstein Municipalities for Klapmuts Has an inter-municipal planning forum been established between Stellenbosch and Drakenstein Municipalities to ensure that growth management (rural and urban) between Simondium and Groot Drakenstein is coordinated?
-Has Stellenbosch Municipality and the City of Cape Town established a formal joint platform to discuss development pressures on municipal boundaries?
+Helderberg rural Interface: ensuring the integrity of heritage and agricultural working landscapes that comprise the Stellenbosch- Helderberg rural interface requires a joint CoCT-Stellenbosch Municipality collaborative planning forum to achieve synergy between the disparate settlement policies.
+PRIORITY: HIGH INDICATORS Has a collaborative sub regional growth management spatial framework been compiled between Stellenbosch and Drakenstein Municipalities for Klapmuts 2.
+Has an inter-municipal planning forum been established between Stellenbosch and Drakenstein Municipalities to ensure that growth management (rural and urban) between Simondium and Groot Drakenstein is coordinated?
+3. Has Stellenbosch Municipality and the City of Cape Town established a formal joint platform to discuss development pressures on municipal boundaries?
 4. Has an urban edge assessment been done on the boundary of Stellenbosch Municipality and the CoCT to determine areas of spill over and potential conflict with policies?